TNunige/ARP/README.md

 - Drone
 - Keyboard (User interface)

-All of above mentioned components were created.
+All of the above mentioned components were created.

 ### Master
 Master process is the father of all processes.
 It creates child processes by using `fork()`.
 It runs keyboard and window inside a wrapper program `Konsole`.